 Mental Health Research Centre

 MHRC focuses on investigating and analysing mental health problems, their underlying mechanisms, clinical practices and policy issues via basic and neuroscience investigation, intervention models, cultural impact, and mental health policy study in Hong Kong and globally.

 Research Centre for Resources Engineering towards Carbon Neutrality

 RCRE aspires to establish PolyU as a forefront global research centre in solid waste recycling issues to help reduce carbon dioxide emissions for achieving carbon neutrality.

 The research direction can be summarised as:

-- Environmental and financial impact studies
+- Environmental and economic impact assessment

-- Waste valorization technology studies
+- Waste valorization technology

 Research Centre for SHARP Vision

 Vision health is at the heart of healthy living.
 Therefore, research into healthy vision is pertinent to mankind of all walks of life.
 Strategically, the Research Centre for SHARP Vision (RCSV) strives: